AlpyneDreams/TweakDB-Edit/README.md

 5. Browse the new data folder, you should see everything you'll want to see.
 6. Compiling back to `tweakdb.bin` coming soon!

+## Current Features

+- Expands the full structured TweakDB into a set of JSON files
+- Handles pretty much all weird quirks in TweakDump JSON
+- Unpacks every `_inline#` object
+- Adds type metadata to structs (key is `_type`)

 ## Planned Features

 - Ability to compile JSON back to TweakDB